Media Relations Policy

 Proactive Media Relations

-If a University faculty member is interested in generating media coverage about a program, event, or achievement, please contact the appropriate UMC team member.
-UMC has access to nationwide (and some targeted global) news media contacts and will work with faculty and staff to coordinate publicity or visibility for programs, events, or newsworthy issues.
+If faculty, staff, or administrators are interested in getting help with generating media coverage about a program, event, or achievement, they are encouraged to contact the appropriate UMC team member.
+UMC has access to nationwide (and some targeted global) news media contacts and will work with faculty, staff, and administrators to coordinate publicity or visibility for programs, events, or newsworthy issues.

 Reactive Media Relations

-Loyola complies with all applicable federal and state laws regarding the retention and release of personal and/or educational records of all current faculty, staff, and students.
+Loyola complies with all applicable federal and state laws regarding the retention and release of personal and/or educational records of all current faculty, staff, administrators, and students.

 Under no circumstances should information pertaining to a case that is in litigation be discussed publicly without the prior approval of the Office of General Counsel.

 Media on Campus

-Due to the proximity of the Loyola University Medical Center and its need to comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), anyone on the Health Sciences Campus who is photographing or videotaping for media, promotion, or publicity purposes must be accompanied by a member of UMC or the Loyola University Health System media relations staff.
+Due to the Health Sciences Campus’s close proximity to the Loyola University Medical Center and its need to comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), anyone on campus who is photographing or videotaping for media, promotion, or publicity purposes must be accompanied by a member of UMC or the Loyola University Health System media relations staff.